Justification of Red List category

 Conservation Actions Underway

 In 1976, following forest deterioration on Little Mangere Island, the seven surviving birds were relocated to Mangere Island.
 Prior to reintroduction, thousands of trees were planted to provide future habitat.
 In 1979, productivity failed to offset losses for the first time, and the population declined to five adults.
 In 1980-81, eggs and chicks were cross-fostered to the Chatham Island Warbler Gerygone albofrontata in order to induce Black Robin females to renest.
 Supplementary feeding commenced, along with protection of nests from seabirds and Common Starlings.
 The warblers proved unsuitable as foster-parents.
 In 1981-82, Old Blue’s eggs were cross-fostered to congeneric Tomtits P. macrocephala chathamensis on Rangatira Island.
 The chicks were returned to Mangere Island to assist future breeding there.
 Fostering to Tomtits proved successful, and in 1983 a permanent population of Black Robins was founded on Rangatira Island (E. S. Kennedy in litt.
 2012).
 Intensive management ceased after 1989 (Heather and Robertson 1997).
 Annual monitoring of numbers, reproductive success and distribution within habitats continues in both island populations.
 Reforestation on both islands is on-going, and both island habitats are subject to strict quarantine measures to avoid introducing predators, pathogens and other threats.
 In 2014, 100 nest boxes were installed on Rangatira Island, to test whether a) nest boxes decrease starling predation on robin nests and b) the availability of nest boxes in the upper part of the bush on Rangatira Islands will increase densities of pairs in Top Bush.
-This study is ongoing (M. Massaro, in litt.
+This study is ongoing (M. Massaro in litt.
 2016).
-A recent study investigating genetic diversity and differentiation in the two island populations has shown that a) genetic diversity is very low in both populations and b) that due to strong genetic drift genetic differentiation between the two populations has taken place (Forsdick et al. in review).
-Reciprocal translocations between the two islands are currently being considered.
+A recent study investigating genetic diversity and differentiation in the two island populations has shown that a) genetic diversity is very low in both populations and b) that due to strong genetic drift genetic differentiation between the two populations has taken place (Forsdick et al. 2017).
+The populations of both islands are subject to annual censuses to monitor population changes.

 Conservation Actions Proposed

 Continue to monitor population and demographic trends.
 Expand populations sizes through reforestation of Mangere Island and infill planting on Rangatira Island.
 Protect populations on Mangere and Rangatira Islands from biosecurity threats.
-Establish a third population within the Chatham Islands.
-Reintroduce birds to Little Mangere Island with landowners' support (H. Aikman in litt.
-1999).
+Establish a third subpopulation within the Chatham Islands.
 Continue to work with landowners and Department of Conservation to provide safe habitat on Chatham Island.

 15 cm.
 Small, pure black bird.
 Plumage of sexes alike, but female slightly smaller.
 Short, slender, black bill.
 Voice Male song simple phrase of 5-7 notes.
 Call notes are distinct and full.